-The Company has incurred significant losses and negative cash flows since inception, including net losses of \$125.0 million for the six months ended June 30, 2021.
-As of June 30, 2021, the Company had unrestricted cash and cash equivalents of \$313.5 million and \$35.4 million of restricted cash.
-In July 2021, the Company paid \$29.6 million to a contract manufacturing organization and was relieved of the standby letter of credit (LOC), releasing \$34.7 million of collateral (see Note 11).
+The Company has incurred significant losses and negative cash flows since inception, including a net loss of \$33.1 million for the three months ended March 31, 2022.
+As of March 31, 2022, the Company had unrestricted cash and cash equivalents of \$187.6 million and \$1.8 million of restricted cash held within other long-term assets on the condensed balance sheet.

-Management expects to continue to incur additional substantial losses in the foreseeable future as a result of the Company's research and development activities.
+Management expects to continue to incur additional substantial losses in the foreseeable future as a result of the Company's research and development activities and commercialization of the Talis One system.
 The Company's activities are subject to significant risks and uncertainties, including failing to secure additional funding to continue to operationalize the Company's current technology and to advance the development of its products.
-The Company expects its existing unrestricted cash and cash equivalents as of June 30, 2021 will be sufficient to fund its operations through at least one year from the date these condensed financial statements are issued.
-The Company expects to finance its future operations with its existing restricted and unrestricted cash and through strategic financing opportunities that could include, but are not limited to, future offerings of its equity, grant agreements, or the incurrence of debt.
+The Company expects its existing unrestricted cash and cash equivalents as of March 31, 2022 will be sufficient to fund its operations through at least one year from the date these condensed financial statements are issued.
+The Company expects to finance its future operations with its existing unrestricted cash and cash equivalents and through strategic financing opportunities that could include, but are not limited to, future offerings of its equity, grant agreements, or the incurrence of debt.
 However, there is no guarantee that any of these strategic or financing opportunities will be executed or realized on favorable terms, if at all, and some could be dilutive to existing stockholders.
 The Company's ability to raise additional capital through either the issuance of equity or debt, is dependent on a number of factors including, but not limited to, the demand for the Company, which itself is subject to a number of development and business risks and uncertainties, as well as the uncertainty that the Company would be able to raise such additional capital at a price or on terms that are favorable to the Company.